Above-the-Garage/spwnnmark/README.md

 ```

 Amusingly the c7g.16xlarge is a Graviton 3 and costs a bit over $2.00 / hour.
+The t4g.2xlarge is pretty bad-ass Graviton - 8 real cores that an burst up for 9 hours.
+You an get a lot done on that!  $200/month.
 The rci.32xlarge with 128 virtual cores (but really only 64 real ones and 64 useless hyperthreaded ones) is Intel and costs a bit over $8.00 / hour.
 Go Graviton 3!